Just an hour north of Sydney lies a protected nature reserve and wildflower garden so ecologically precious it’s usually off limits to visitors.

 …a place of plunging gullies and rugged sandstone heights commanding dramatic vistas of the Hawkesbury River far below…

 Keep your eyes peeled and you may just spot an echidna or wedge-tailed eagle (nope, I didn’t know we had raptors around the Sydney metropolitan area either***).
-Apparently there may even be lyrebirds lurking about.
+Apparently there may even be lyrebirds wandering about.
 LYREBIRDS.

 There’s also a hanging swamp and even a tessellated pavement or two.

-One of the reserve’s trails, called the Lloyd Trig walk, follows the path of an old convict-built road, itself based on Aboriginal walking paths (naturally), and leads to a rocky platform.
+One of the reserve’s trails, called the Lloyd Trig walk, follows the path of an old convict-built road, itself based on Aboriginal walking paths (as so many were), and leads to a rocky platform.
 Once you’ve scrambled up and caught your breath, the views of the forested Hawkesbury sandstone country spread before you — with just a glimpse of the river below — are so pristine that it’s hard to believe that just an hour south on the freeway would have you smack bang in Australia’s biggest city.

 You might spot 19th-century graffiti and remnants of an old telegraph line half submerged in the bushland.
 Some of the historic traces here, from building foundations to pipes, flagstones and dry stone walls, are said to date back to 1789 — the earliest days of the fledgling Sydney colony.